zerothi/sisl/docs/api/geom/neighbors.rst

 Where:

-- `i < j` indicates whether the list only contains one direction of the interaction.
+- `i < j` indicates whether the list only contains one direction of the interaction, i.e. by omitting the transposed interaction.
 - `Items` indicates the type that you get when you iterate or index (e.g. ``neighbors[0]``) the list.